Nullinga Dam and other options

 The preliminary business case highlighted that a Design and Build contract would be the preferred procurement approach for Nullinga Dam.
 The estimated capital cost is $323 million with annual operating costs of $3.6 million.

-The preliminary business case does not recommend that the Nullinga Dam option be progressed to a detailed business case at this time.
-It suggests that the trigger for further consideration to be a satisfactory level of certainty about the demand for new water allocations at a nominated volume and nominated price.
+The preliminary business case recommended that the Nullinga Dam option be progressed to a detailed business case once there was a satisfactory level of certainty about the demand for new water allocations at a nominated volume and nominated price.
 Industry participants subsequently provided evidence of sufficient potential demand, and as such a detailed business case is now underway for the Nullinga Dam option.